 \subsection{Numerical Simulations}

 In this work we perform two types of numerical simulations: a Monte-Carlo based shot-by-shot simulation of a non-Clifford evolution, and a Monte-Carlo Clifford simulation of even larger systems.
-Additional data obtained from a density matrix simulation is presented in the SI.
+Additional data obtained from a density matrix simulation is presented in Supplementary Note 10.